 He goes out to play with his boat, which is carried along the road in the storm water and inevitably into a drain, where IT is waiting.
 IT snatches Georgie and drags him into the sewers.

-Bill's posse of “the usual losers” is also brilliantly casted.
+Bill's posse of “the usual losers” is also brilliantly cast.
 Richie, the kid who can’t stop talking, is played by Finn Wolfhard from Stranger Things.
 Husky and brainy Ben is played by Jeremy Ray Taylor (Alvin and the Chipmunks: The Road Chip and Ant-Man), Stanley, the Jewish kid about to have his bar mitzvah is played by Wyatt Oleff (Guardians of the Galaxy), and Eddie, whose mother has turned him into a hypochondriac, is played by Jack Grazer.
-Each young actor boast some serious acting chops, and they are joined by the tough social outcast Beverly played by 15-year-old actress Sophia Lillis and Chosen Jacobs who plays Mike.
+Each young actor boasts some serious acting chops, and they are joined by the tough social outcast Beverly, played by 15-year-old actress Sophia Lillis, and Chosen Jacobs who plays Mike.

 Bill Skarsgård (of the Skarsgård empire) plays a convincing and utterly terrifying Pennywise, the clown, and if his acting isn’t creepy enough, that thing that he does with his eyes (you'll see) he can do for real.
 No CGI needed.